-Running and pedestrian paths circle the entire body of water, serving as a great way to tour the park, and connect the east and west swimming areas.
-On the south side of Green Lake, the sprawling Woodland Park can also be easily reached including the popular Woodland Park Zoo.
+A 2.4-mile pedestrian path circles the entire body of water, which connects the east and west swimming areas.
+On the south side of Green Lake, the sprawling Woodland Park can also be easily reached, including the popular Woodland Park Zoo.

 5. Gene Coulon Memorial Beach Park

-With its well-manicured walking paths, sprawling lawn with tennis courts, and lifeguards on duty throughout the summer season, the secret status of this sterling beach space won't remain for long.
+The adjacent Madison Park has well-manicured walking paths, a sprawling lawn with tennis courts, and nearby cafés and restaurants.
 For even more seclusion on your city beach getaway, the Madison Park North Beach is one block away and features a great Lake Washington overlook above a rocky seawall.

 7. Carkeek Park

-Encompassing over 200 acres in Seattle's northwest neighborhoods, Carkeek Park provides natural appeal that attracts thousands of visitors each year.
-Featuring a variety of landscapes, including forests, wetlands, creeks, and Puget Sound shoreline, a variety of hiking trails link together all the ecosystems of the park.
+Carkeek Park encompasses over 200 acres in Seattle's northwest neighborhoods.
+The park features a variety of landscapes, including forests, wetlands, creeks, and Puget Sound shorelines, providing a natural appeal that attracts thousands of visitors each year.
+A variety of hiking trails link together all the ecosystems of the park.